instaal-io/updaate/README.md

 ## What's New
-Changes in 1.1
-- We have our brand new name "updaate".
-- New 3 Different Layout Designs.
-- Cool Looking **Editable** Animations.
-- Easy Customization Options.
+It's first release, so everything is new.
 Check out `Releases` Tab for Info.
-Check out old documentation <a href="https://github.com/instaal-io/updaate/blob/master/old_readme.md">here</a>.

 ## Features
 MiniUpdateChecker has these features: